HSC-84: History

 HH-60H at Balad Air Base in Iraq, 2008.

 On 1 October 1989, HAL-4 was re-designated Helicopter Combat Support Special Squadron 4 (HCS-4).
 Along with a change in designation, HCS-4 also received the HH-60H Seahawk and added Strike Rescue to its primary mission of Naval Special Warfare support.

 In December 1990, HCS-4 was mobilized and deployed one detachment to Saudi Arabia in support of Operation Desert Shield/Desert Storm marking the first use of the HH-60H in combat.
 Using the squadron's capability to independently deploy to remote sites, four helicopters with support personnel were based at RSAF Tabuk, Saudi Arabia and operated from forward bases at Al Jouf and Ar'Ar (an alert strip 10 mi from the Iraqi border).
 Living in and operating out of tents, HCS-4 provided 24-hour Strike Rescue and Special Warfare support to coalition forces.

 In September 1994, HCS-4 was once again called upon, this time in support of Operation Uphold Democracy in Haiti.
 In less than 48 hours, two aircraft with support personnel were equipped and ready for combat operations aboard ships of the Atlantic Fleet.
 The detachment initially deployed aboard the aircraft carrier before splitting into two single aircraft detachments, one crossdecking to the cruiser to provide Special Warfare support and the other to the destroyer for Strike Rescue Support.

 In January 1996, HCS-4 deployed a one helicopter detachment in support of the aircraft carrier during its deployment to the Adriatic Sea for Operation Joint Endeavor.
 The detachment completed the squadron's first ever six-month deployment seamlessly integrating with Helicopter Anti-submarine Squadron 5 (HS-5) in support of operations in the Balkans.

 In September 2001, HCS-4 was winding down a successful mini-detachment to Ft.
-Belvior, Virginia when the morning of 11 September 2001 they received word of a terrorist attack on The Pentagon.
+Belvoir, Virginia when the morning of 11 September 2001 they received word of a terrorist attack on The Pentagon.
 Detachment personnel quickly loaded up one aircraft with medical supplies and launched it to the Pentagon.
 Upon arriving at the Pentagon the aircraft and crew maintained a standby alert posture for the next few days.